maglub/rpi-sous-vide/README.md

 Separating the components in that way, I can play around with different ways of implementing the different components.
 I.e:

-* The input could be changed to use PT1000 sensors through an AD converter/SPI and a different piece of code
+* The input could potentially be changed to use PT1000 sensors or k-type sensors through an AD converter/SPI and a different piece of code
 * The control can be the default PID code, or be could be any algorithm of choice
 * The output could use the default "slow" PWM or other means of control that can accept a range from 0 - 100 as input.